 Mostly Tomatos rolled into another school year with another Ride for Reading delivery.
 This first one of the year on a hot, Nashville afternoon, saw nearly 50 volunteers deliver 700 books to the kids at Cockrill Elementary School in the Nations area of Nashville.

 From our friends at Book'em: "So much more than an online bookseller, @mostlytomatos works tirelessly to enrich our community through philanthropic donations and distributions of books.
-In 2017, Book’em received nearly 20,000 books from Mostly Tomatos alone!
+This year, Book’em received nearly 20,000 books from Mostly Tomatos alone!

 What a wonderful feeling it was to pedal into the parking lot of Glengarry Elementary School to the cheers and high fives from the students, teachers and administrators during Sept.
 16's Ride for Reading bicycle book delivery.
 We are truly honored to donate books to this organization and grateful to take part in the awesome rides.